Metallacrown: Structure

-Potential applications
+Properties

 Metallacrowns are most widely studied for their potential use as SMMs (single-molecule magnets).
 Notably, the first mixed manganese-lanthanide SMM was a metallacrown.
 Metallacrowns with gadolinium as the central metal are potential MRI contrast agents.
 A lot of attention is focused on metallacrown molecular recognition and host–guest chemistry.
 Chelation of heavy metals by 15-MC-5 complexes could be utilized in lanthanide separation or heavy metal sequestration.
 Metallacrown container molecules constructed from the 15-MC-5 structure type have been shown to selectively encapsulate carboxylate anions in hydrophobic cavities.
 A crystalline solid displaying second-harmonic generation was generated by including a nonlinear optical chromophore in a chiral metallacrown compartment.
 Metallacrowns have also been utilized in the construction of microporous. and mesoporous materials.
 In another potential application, some metallacrowns exhibit antibacterial activity.